Syed Husin Ali: Detention without trial

 He was tortured and asked to confess to being an agent of the Communist Party of Malaya.
 He was also asked to implicate members of the Malaysian government but Syed Husin declined to provide his interrogators with a false confession.

-During the initial stages of his detention in both the police lockup and at the notorious Kamunting camp, Syed Husin was often housed with then student leader Anwar Ibrahim, who later became Malaysia's deputy prime minister.
+During the initial stages of his detention in both the police lockup and at the notorious Kamunting camp, Syed Husin was often housed with then student leader Anwar Ibrahim.

 He was detained without trial for six years and released in 1980.

 In the 1980s, PSRM was much in the wilderness particularly after Kassim left the party to join Umno.

 Syed Husin and lawyer Abdul Razak Ahmad were among the key figures who kept the party alive at this time.